fbpx

 ⇛ More information and knowledge in Science, Social sciences and Mathematics.

-• Story telling without using pictures including Mythology and History.
-Introduction to reading newspapers, comics, magazines.
+• Story telling without using pictures in subjects like Mythology and History.

 • Reading of stories and checking of comprehension including the moral of the story.